TimMacy/YouTubeAlchemy/README.md

   - Use Enhanced Bitrate for 1080p Videos, Premium Required
   - Persistent Progress Bar with Chapter Markers and SponsorBlock Support—Even in Fullscreen
   - Display Remaining Time Under Videos Adjusted for Playback Speed—Even in Fullscreen
-    - To also include Skipped SponsorBlock Segments, ensure "Show time with skips removed" is enabled in SponsorBlock Settings under "Interface."
+    - To also include skipped SponsorBlock segments, ensure "Show time with skips removed" is enabled in SponsorBlock settings under "Interface."

 **Layout Changes**
   - Tab View on Video Page